harvesthq/api/README.md

 The Harvest API supports both XML and JSON data formats.

 For an XML request, send `application/xml` in the `Accept` and `Content-Type` headers.
 Send `application/json` for JSON responses.
-All examples in this documentation assume XML input and output, however JSON output follows similar structure to the XML documented.
+All examples in this documentation assume XML input and output.
+JSON output follows similar structure to the XML documented, with the notable exception that '-' are typically '_' (for example projects require a client_id rather than client-id).

 ## Throttle Limit - HTTP 503